Cybersager/f5-waf-tester/README.md

 Install the tool. ```pip install git+https://github.com/f5devcentral/f5-waf-tester.git```

+The host machine needs to have connection to the BIG-IP management network as well the traffic network

 # How to Use

 #### 1. [Initial Setup] Create configuration file for the first time:  ```f5-waf-tester --init```